 Rationale Why should the Review be undertaken?
 How would the topic link to the Council's key aims and priorities?
-What benefits could result from the Scrutiny Review?
-Section Four - Prioritisation Importance Otana a suiden a limbia a tania ta tha Ocasa silla bassaisa and misaitia Strong evidence linking topic to the Council's key aims and priorities.
+What banefits could recult from the Comiting Davious What benefits could result from the Scrutiny Review?
+Section Four - Prioritisation OLOTION TOOK - I MONITISATION Importance Strong evidence linking topic to the Council's key aims and priorities.
 Good evidence linking topic to the Council's key aims and priorities.
 Good evidence linking topic to the Council's key aims but not to current priorities.
 Some evidence that topic is indirectly related to the Council's key aims/priorities.
 No evidence that topic is related to the Council's key aims/priorities.
-Impact r: -: Substantial benefits community wide or for a significant proportion or section of the Community.
-Madarata hanafita far tug ar mara aliant grayna ar aybatantial hanafita far anly Moderate benefits for two or more client groups or substantial benefits for only one client group.
+Impact Cubatantial banafita community with a far a size of Substantial benefits community wide or for a significant proportion or section of the Community.
+Moderate benefits for two or more client groups or substantial benefits for only one client group.
 Minor benefits for two or more client groups or moderate benefits for one client group.
 Minor benefits for only one client group.
 No benefits likely to result.

 Section Five - Conclusions

 Topic Selection

-Select Rejed ct Reserve List
+Select Reject Reserve List

 Refer Topic to:

-Scrutiny Review Tasl Other k Group Overview 8 Scrutiny Committee
+Scrutiny Review Task Group Overview & Scrutiny Committee

+Other

 Date Topic Considered:

 Further Information:

-Please ensure you complete this form in full with as much detail as possible
+\Please ensure you complete this form in full with as much detail as possible\